 The framework for the scenario analyses included the selection of relevant hazards and timeframes.
-Flood, fire and hurricane hazards were chosen since they are commonly observed in industry analyses and they are also highlighted as sample climate risks in the SEC's climate disclosure rule.
+Flood, fire and hurricane hazards were chosen since they are commonly observed in industry analyses, and they were also highlighted as sample climate risks in the proposed Securities and Exchange Commission's (SEC) climate disclosure rule.
 A 2023-time horizon was chosen for the short term because it reflected the possible SEC required disclosure date.
 A 2030-time horizon was chosen for the medium term because it reflected the maturity dates for much of our then-existing commercial real estate (CRE) loans.
 Finally, a 2040-time horizon was chosen for the long-term because it reflected the maturity dates of most of our then-existing residential loans.